Islamic marital jurisprudence: Interfaith marriage

-In answer to why this is so, Abou El Fadl argues that the Quran forbids Muslim from marrying unbelievers but verse al-Ma'ida verse 5, makes an "exception in the case of a Muslim man marrying a kitabiyya.
-There is no express prohibition in the Qur'an or elsewhere about a Muslim woman marrying a kitabi.
-However, the jurists argued that since express permission was given to men, by implication women must be prohibited from doing the same.
-The argument goes: If men needed to be given express permission to marry a kitabiyya, women needed to be given express permission as well, but since they were not given any such permission then they must be barred from marrying a kitabi.")

-However, in the 21st century marriages between Muslim women and non-Muslim men have become "more and more" frequent, meeting with "varying degrees" of acceptance.
+In the 21st century, however, marriages between Muslim women and non-Muslim men have become "more and more" frequent, meeting with "varying degrees" of acceptance.

-Some modern Islamic scholars have begun to reexamine and reinterpret this traditional Sharia interpretation.
-While these scholars use "established and approved methodologies" in order to claim new conclusions, they are still met with a considerable amount of opposition from the majority of orthodox Islamic scholars and interpreters, (such as Hassan Al-Turabi), and are criticized for contravening the traditional Sunni understanding of ijma.
+Some modern Islamic scholars have begun to reexamine and reinterpret this traditional Sharia interpretation to allow this.
+While these scholars use "established and approved methodologies" to reach their conclusions, they still face considerable opposition from the majority of orthodox Islamic scholars and interpreters, and are criticised for contravening the traditional Sunni understanding of ijma.